RT-LOC/docs/docs/manager/cxRTLS_license.md

 ## How to install the License
-Whenever you start RTManager for the first time, you probably don't have a license yet.
+Whenever you start Manager for the first time, you probably don't have a license yet.
 To acquire one, press _'Build license.txt'_.

-### From the Hub app
+### From the Desktop app

-If you have the [RTHub](/hub/) app installed, go to the profile view and press "Download license".
+If you have the [Desktop](/hub/) app installed, go to the profile view and press "Download license".
 If there's an indication that your PC has not been included in the license yet, you should do that first.

 ### Alternative: Manual license generation
 ![license_build](./img/cxRTLS/license_build.png)